-Healthcare access also impacts migration and climate adaptation strategies in Uganda, as individuals and families seeking healthcare services often migrate to areas where these services are more readily available.
+Healthcare access also impacts migration and climate adaptation strategies in Uganda as individuals and families seeking healthcare services often migrate to areas where these services are more readily available.
 Developing sustainable strategies and integrating climate-smart technologies within this sector will be essential, as healthcare is heavily influenced by climate change and is already a limiting factor in many areas in Uganda, especially for rural communities.
 The ability to care for migrating communities in the wake of climate change in Uganda can be traced back to the strength of the health system and the availability of healthcare resources.
-Donor dependency, propelled by underfinancing and under resourcing, impacts the availability of safe, quality, affordable, and equitable care.
+Donor dependency, propelled by underfinancing and under-resourcing, impacts the availability of safe, quality, affordable, and equitable care.

-Healthcare facilities in the public sector, and therefore those expected to serve the majority of Ugandans, particularly the historically excluded and underserved populations, often lack sufficient or properly trained staff, have inadequate infrastructure, and are not geographically located where accessible (Scheerens et al., 2021).
+Healthcare facilities in the public sector, and therefore those expected to serve the majority of Ugandans, particularly the historically excluded and underserved populations, often do not have the right staff or enough staff, lack adequate infrastructure, and are not geographically located where accessible (Scheerens et al., 2021).
 These are downstream effects of a lack of funding.
 As climate change continues to impact Uganda, health needs and populations requiring care will change.
 Climateresilient health centers and approaches should be formulated to meet the needs of the populations.

 Investing in healthcare technology and resources will enable the healthcare sector to overcome challenges that will be a byproduct of climate change over the next century.
 Additional investment in sanitation systems, climate-resilient housing, alternative energies, quality medical personnel, and sustained institutional capacity in the health sector should be bolstered.
 As the already sensitive health status of vulnerable populations in Uganda is impacted by climate change outcomes, human resources in the health sector will need to be available to care for these individuals.
-When considering climate finance and how these decisions will be made by the Government of Uganda, as well as how these decisions may impact community-level ownership, imbalances in power and money will remain inevitably.
-These imbalances can lead to an ongoing cycle of inequity and exacerbate the impacts of disempowerment at the community level.
-When communities feel disempowered and discern that this corruption emanates from higher levels of government, they experience reduced individual-level investment in national development and participation.
+When considering climate finance and how these decisions will be made by the government of Uganda, as well as how these decisions may impact community-level ownership, imbalances in power in money will inevitably will remain.
+This imbalance can lead to an ongoing cycle of inequity and the marinating impacts of disempowerment at the community level.
+When communities feel disempowered and see and understand that the source of this is corruption at higher levels, this reduces individual-level investment in national development and participation.

 An intersectoral capacity-building approach can be taken to equip health sectors with the ability to care for migrating populations (Scheerens et al., 2021).
 The intersectoral approach includes disaster management, water and sanitation, food production, urban planning, and education.
-As part of this approach, primary healthcare providers can identify the needs of the community.
-At a community level, these providers can assess the pressing intersectional needs and shape community care strategies accordingly.
-Although primary care is the first and most common interaction Ugandans will have with the health system, primary care providers are often left out of discussions around climate change adaptation, mitigation, and care planning.
+Primary healthcare providers can identify the needs of the community.
+At a community level, these providers can assess the pressing intersectional needs and can shape the strategy to care for the community.
+Although primary care is the first and most common interaction Ugandans will have with the health system, primary care providers are often left out of the discussions around climate change adaptation, mitigation, and care planning.